christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Rather than the input needing to go through every single layer of the network, the model can choose which layers it wants information to go through via the residual stream and what paths it wants to send information to.
 This is why we can expect model behavior to be kind of localized, so as the input goes through each mechanism, not every piece of the input will receive an activation.

-The model is using the residual stream to achieve compositionality between different pieces of information, and its how mechanisms in the model communicate with each other.
+The model is using the residual stream to achieve compositionality between different pieces of information.
 For example, there could be some attention head in layer 2 that composes with some head in layer 22.
 Technically this looks like some head in the 1st layer will output some vector to the residual stream, the head in the 2nd layer will take as an input the entire residual stream and mostly focus on the output of the 1st layer and run some computation on it.
 For any pair of composing pieces in the model, they are completely free to choose their own interpretation of the input, so there's no reason that the encoding of the information between head 0 in layer 0 and head 5 in layer 3 will be the same as the encoding between head 2 in layer 0 and head 3 in layer 1.
-This means we can expect the residual stream to be very difficult to interpret.
+While extremely useful, this means we can expect the residual stream to be very difficult to interpret.

 <br>